BuildWeek-Luncher/backend/README.md

 `POST /api/schools/:id`

 - Send an object resembling `{ donation: 200 }` to make a donation to a school with specified ID
+- Get the new total amount of funds raised for school with specified ID

 `PUT /api/schools/:id`

-- Edit/Update school information with specified ID
+- Edit/Update school information with specified ID by sending an object containing any of a school's properties